-Whatever your situation, Patriot Law Group may still be able to help you regain a relationship with your grandchildren.
-To schedule a FREE, no-obligation consultation with a Connecticut grandparents' rights attorney at any of our locations, call 800-459-PATRIOT (800-459-7287) or contact us online.
+Whatever your situation, Pollack Law Group, P.C.
+(PLG) may still be able to help you regain a relationship with your grandchildren.
+To schedule a FREE, no-obligation consultation with a Connecticut grandparents' rights attorney at any of our locations, call 800-459-7287 or contact us online.

 Our lawyers represent grandparents seeking access to their grandchildren.
 We also represent parents who are contesting efforts by grandparents to obtain custody of their grandchildren.
 These are extremely sensitive and highly charged matters.
 It takes a lawyer with both knowledge and emotional sensitivity to navigate this difficult terrain.